o3project/mlo-gui/README.md

-In this document, it is assumed that mlo-net environment has been constructed as guest OS on Oracle VM VirtualBox, and then port-forwarding setting of 8080 port has been set to Oracle VM VirtualBox.
+In this document, it is assumed that mlo-net environment has been constructed as guest OS on Oracle VM VirtualBox, and then port-forwarding setting for 8080 port has been set to Oracle VM VirtualBox.